almeidx/cozyhive-bot/README.md

 ## Overview

 This repository houses the source code for the [Cozyhive] Discord bot, which has the responsibility of syncing boosts across the multiple Discord servers, amongst other things.

 ---

 ### Local setup

 This setup assumes you have [Git], and [Node.js] setup on your machine.
-This repository requires [Node.js] version 20 or higher, and uses the [pnpm] package manager, so you should have basic knowledge about how to use them.
+This repository requires [Node.js] version 22 or higher, and uses the [pnpm] package manager, so you should have basic knowledge about how to use them.

 #### Cloning repository

 - `git clone git@github.com:almeidx/cozyhive-bot.git`
 - `cd cozyhive-bot`
+- `corepack install`
 - `pnpm i`

 Note: If you don't have corepack enabled, you can do it with `corepack enable`.

 #### Running the bot locally

-- `pnpm build`

-Then:

-- if you're using pm2, you can use:
+Copy the `.env.example` file to `.env` and fill in the required values.
+Make sure to keep the `NODE_OPTIONS` value as it is.

 - `pm2 start ecosystem.config.cjs`

-- if your environment variables are stored on the .env file, you can use:
-  - `pnpm start:env`

-- otherwise, use:
-  - `pnpm start`

 ---